Policies and Practices

 As brothers of St. Francis of Assisi, the friars of the Capuchin Franciscan Province of St. Joseph reverence all creatures, especially children who hold a special place in God’s affection.

 For this reason the province supports the United States Catholic Bishops’ Charter for the Protection of Children and Young People, and has taken steps to comply with and implement its recommendations.
-The province’s Misconduct Policy and its practices covering effective responses to allegations, reconciliation, accountability, and the protection of children and youth in provincial ministries have been reviewed and updated.
+The province’s Misconduct Policy and its practices covering effective responses to allegations, reconciliation, accountability, and the protection of children and youth in provincial ministries are reviewed and updated every three years.

 The province affirms the monitoring, auditing, and public reporting functions built into the USCCB Charter implementation..
-In addition, we work with the Conference of Major Superiors of Men (CMSM) and Praesidium - a nationally recognized leader in risk reduction programs - to ensure that our policies, practices and procedures used to prevent and address sexual misconduct conform to the highest available standards.
+In addition, we work with the Conference of Major Superiors of Men (CMSM) to ensure that our policies, practices and procedures used to prevent and address sexual misconduct conform to the highest available standards.

 The mission of the province’s Office of Pastoral Care and Conciliation (OPCC) is to prevent and respond to sexual misconduct, particularly the sexual abuse of minors, in ways that are effective, pastoral, compassionate, and accountable.
-The office has a fulltime director who is assisted by a friar liaison.
+The office has a fulltime director.
 The director also coordinates the review board that is used by the province.

 The St. Joseph province reaffirms the Gospel values of charity and respect for the dignity of every person; and we again acknowledge that those who profess a vowed life are not above the frailty and sinfulness that are part of the human condition.